 Defends Against Harmful Organisms

-Studies found that silymarin slowed and prevented infection in animals by preventing viral entry, fusion, and RNA and protein synthesis.
-Several small clinical studies found that silymarin given intravenously (in the veins) protected against viral proliferation in patients, and the treatment was well tolerated with no side effects.
+Studies found that silymarin slows and prevents infection by preventing viral entry, fusion, and RNA and protein synthesis.
+Silymarin given intravenously (in the veins) may protect against viral proliferation, and the treatment is well tolerated with no side effects.
 In other words, it stopped harmful organisms like viruses from spreading and growing.

 Promotes Normal Liver Function

-Because of the way it promotes normal liver tissue, milk thistle extract may help normalize liver function in people whose liver is challenged.
-In clinical studies on people with severe liver conditions, silymarin therapy normalized bilirubin levels, a yellow compound that comes from breaking down the heme in blood.
-Silymarin also normalized certain liver enzymes.
+Because of the way it promotes normal liver tissue, milk thistle extract may promote normal liver function in people whose liver is challenged.
+In people with severe liver conditions, silymarin therapy normalized bilirubin levels, a yellow compound that comes from breaking down the heme in blood.
+Silymarin also promoted normal levels of certain liver enzymes.
 As a result, silymarin-treated patients lived four years longer, on average, compared with those who did not receive it.